hrluqman/recommend-tour/README.md

 # 📖  Recommended Tour

 A simple project which show list of cards of places with a modal when clicked.
+Built using <a href="https://reactjs.org/">React</a> and <a href="https://chakra-ui.com/docs/getting-started">Chakra UI</a> with <a href="https://nextjs.org/">Next.js Framework</a>.

 ## Getting Started